phatcher/NCheck/README.md

         private void Initialize()
         {
+            // Set us up as the global factory, used to locate the checkers later on.
+            // Also done by the builder, but this is needed if the builder is not used.
+            NCheck.Checker.CheckerFactory = this;

             // NB Conventions must be before type registrations if they are to apply.
             Convention(x => typeof(IIdentifiable).IsAssignableFrom(x), CompareTarget.Id);
             Convention((PropertyInfo x) => x.Name == "Ignore", CompareTarget.Ignore);